Daily Bread Devotional Bible Study

 they snuck into Ishbosheth's room and struck him under the fifth rib.

-heart, kidneys, lungs, etc., and one would have to thrust a sword with more
+lungs, etc., and one would have to thrust a sword with more force or

-force or maybe at a perfect angle depending on the girth of your sword,
+maybe at a perfect angle depending on the girth of your sword, in

-each side), a sword can easily penetrate clear through the body.
-Appetizing
+sword can easily penetrate clear through the body.
+Appetizing little

 1 Samuel 20:13-16